How To Register A Trademark [Step-by-Step]

 In addition, there are several steps, like selecting classes of goods and services and accurately describing them, that are somewhat technical and thus more difficult for a non-lawyer to get right the first time.
 And if you draw an office action, it can be very hard to respond appropriately without the help of a lawyer.

-If you need help preparing a trademark application, or if you’ve started out and found yourself stuck during the submission process, you can contact us for assistance.
+If you need help preparing a trademark application, or if you’ve started out and found yourself stuck during the submission process, you can contact Tyson Law for assistance from a Seattle trademark attorney.